Bobby Dodd Stadium: History

-Grant Field is the oldest continuously used on-campus site for college football in the Southern United States, and the oldest in the FBS.
+Bobby Dodd Stadium, formerly known as Historic Grant Field, is the oldest continuously used on-campus site for college football in the Southern United States, and the oldest in the FBS.

 Football has been played at the current site since 1905.
 In 1913, permanent grandstands were built for the first time, mostly by Tech students.
 It was originally named for Hugh Inman Grant, son of John W. Grant, a well-known Atlanta merchant and original benefactor of the stadium.
 From 1913 to 1919, the stadium grew from a capacity of 7,000 to one of 25,000.

 The stadium bears little, if any, resemblance to its original form, having been expanded many times.
 The original facility, roughly corresponding to the lower level of the current stadium's west grandstands, seated 5,600.
 The terrain in the area slopes upward from north to south, a slope very noticeable in the background of early photos, before the slopes were covered by the large stands built over them.
 Due to that natural grade, much of the field itself is below street level.
 The houses observable in the background of early photos were replaced by dormitory buildings in the 1930s.
 In 1935, President Franklin D. Roosevelt gave a speech at the stadium.

 By 1925, the east and south stands were completed, making the stadium a 30,000-seat horseshoe with an open north end.
 The west stands were rebuilt and a large press box was added in 1947, bringing capacity up to 44,000.
 The original all-steel 4,105-seat North stands were erected in 1958, and in 1962 and 1968 the upper decks were added to the East and West sides, respectively, bringing capacity to its all-time high of 58,121.
 Following this, Grant Field hosted the inaugural Peach Bowl in 1968, and would serve as its venue from 1968 to 1970.
+Grant Field was used as a site for an Atlanta Falcons game on October 5, 1969, when it was sharing Fulton County Stadium with the Atlanta Braves of Major League Baseball and there were scheduling conflicts for the 1969 NLCS.
 Grant Field also served as the home field for the Atlanta Apollos of the North American Soccer League for their 1973 season.
 In August 1984, the stadium hosted the annual Drum Corps International World Championships.
 In 1985 the South stands were razed to make room for the William C. Wardlaw Center, a modern field house and athletic office facility to replace the facilities in the old Heisman Gym, which was located just to the north of the stadium; the construction of the Wardlaw Center reduced the stadium's capacity to 46,000.